 When I was a little girl, I would always wonder why my mom had so many brushes and combs on her dresser table.
-They were all so pretty and eye catching for me.
+They were all so pretty and eye-catching for me.
 I distinctly remember this small green and white porcelain handled brush with little white flower details.
 It was small and handy and perfect for my size.
-I had to sneak in her room just to use it.
+I had to sneak into her room just to use it.
 Sadly, even if she doesn’t really use all of them, she won’t allow me to play with them either.

 She would only let me use a regular comb.
-The one with the classic design where one is fine toothed to one side and wide toothed on the other.
+The one with the classic design where one is fine-toothed to one side and wide-toothed on the other.
 And although it did the job and came in many different colors, I still pined for that green and white porcelain handled brush.

 This little story reminds me of just how varied to options are in using combs and brushes for the hair.
-I did not know what all of them were called back then but today, thanks to blogs like9 Types of Hair Brushes for Different Hair Types and the ton of videos I have access to online, I have gotten to know what these brushes are called, what their uses are and ultimately, how to select the best type that would fit my hair.
+I did not know what all of them were called back then but today, thanks to blogs like 9 Types of Hair Brushes for Different Hair Types and the ton of videos I have access to online, I have gotten to know what these brushes are called, what their uses are and ultimately, how to select the best type that would fit my hair.

 Let’s check out some of them.

-Paddle brushes are great for all types of hair and it allows for a good scalp stimulation and better shine.
+Paddle brushes are great for all types of hair and it allows for good scalp stimulation and better shine.
 To avoid too much hair fall, be gentle with your strokes.
 It will do your hair a great deal.
 Additionally, bigger paddle brushes are ideal for thicker hair as it covers a big portion in one stroke.

 Some people have the misconception that this brush will only slow down the process of drying their hair because of the size.
-However, the truth is this hair brush can actually improve the speed of the entire hair drying process.
+However, the truth is this hairbrush can actually improve the speed of the entire hair drying process.
 The vents or slats at the back of this brush allow air to conveniently move in and out.
-The holes or the vents are strategically positioned so that the air released from the hair dryer can easily circulate around the strands.
+The holes or the vents are strategically positioned so that the air released from the hairdryer can easily circulate around the strands.
 This helps in drying them in an instant and drastically reducing the overall drying time.

 The barrel of the round brush is capable of absorbing the heat that comes from your dryer which reinforces it to the curling process.
 The heat is spread out more evenly to the portion of the hair on this brush and so it gives you those curls you so desire.

-Since there are a many options for the size of the brush, it also varies the size of the curls.
+Since there are many options for the size of the brush, it also varies the size of the curls.
 From 1” brushes for more compact curls to 2” barrels, take your pick from the many ceramic round brush options and style away.
 Play out those lovely waves for a beachy type of look.
 Add some volumizing sprays and use a serum to help protect your hair from the heat.

 If you can only afford or tolerate adding just a single brush to your arsenal (because you are low-key lazy or just super low maintenance like me) then you absolutely have to have a detangler brush.

 From the name itself, it rids your hair of those nasty tangles that develop overnight.
 Waking up with a bird’s nest instead of orderly hair is such a common occurrence for me.
 It is in fact, the norm.
-Sometimes the tangles get so severe that it actually causes me pain when i try to go through it with a regular comb.
+Sometimes the tangles get so severe that it actually causes me pain when I try to go through it with a regular comb.
 Not the best way to start a morning beauty routine, I am telling you that.

 So save yourself the trouble and use your detangling brush.
-It has thin, soft and flexible bristles that work with your hair -not against it.
+It has thin, soft, and flexible bristles that work with your hair -not against it.
 This allows for a less painful experience and lesser hair fall.
 For someone like me who has fine hair, it lessens my stress to see fewer hair caught in the brush.

 This is highly recommended for children, too.
 Kids can be so active and hardly pay attention to how their hair state is.
 Ever had a child with bubblegum in their hair?
 Yup, you know what I mean.
 It is more than just a tangled mess there but having a good detangler can be so helpful.
 There are even some detangling brushes made specifically for kids.
-The size is just right and the designs are pretty fun to allow proper hair care habits develop at a young age.
+The size is just right and the designs are pretty fun to allow proper hair care habits to develop at a young age.

 There you have it, five of the most commonly used brushes.
-These are everyday tools that we sometimes do not pay too much attention to but they are critical in managing our tresses and keeping it beautiful.
+These are everyday tools that we sometimes do not pay too much attention to but they are critical in managing our tresses and keeping them beautiful.
 Healthy hair is beautiful hair and with the right set of tools, you can really maximize your styling experience.

 So which one is your favorite brush and why do you prefer it over the other?
-Send us acomment below.
+Send us a comment below.
 You might have some brusher you’d like us to talk about more.

 Comments will be approved before showing up.